Make checks payable to “SFKAHM”

 We are now putting our efforts into acquiring gallery spaces to house and exhibit the materials relating to the history of immigration and the independence movement.
 Like other communities such as Chinese- and Japanese-American communities, we need our own Korean-American museum.
 We desperately ask for your deep interest, strong participation, and generous support.

 Today’s actions will become tomorrow’s history.
 Please help us preserve our stories.
-We will make certain that SFKAM will keep the history of our parents and grandparents alive for future generations.
+We will make certain that SFKAHM will keep the history of our parents and grandparents alive for future generations.

 San Francisco Korean-American History Museum